Advertisement

 Training your Chug

 You should aim to begin training your Chihuahua cross Pug from a young age.
-Chugs are clever dogs and can be trained quickly, but sometimes you may find they’ve got quite a short attention span.
+Chugs are clever dogs and can be trained quickly, but sometimes you may find they have a short attention span.
 If this is the case, train your pup for short periods of time and include lots of games, activities and (healthy) food rewards to keep them focused.

 If a Chug gets their way too often, especially when they’re young, they can easily develop the classic ‘small dog syndrome’, causing behavioural issues and neurotic tendencies.
 Try and stick to the rules and don’t give in to their misbehaviour.
 We know they’re cute, but the boundaries need to be set!

-Chugs can make a wonderful companion and now you know everything about them, you'll be able to provide a loving forever home!
+Chugs can make wonderful companions, and now that you know everything about them, you'll be able to provide a loving forever home for them!

 More advice on...